West Broad Farmers Market Manager

-Athens Land Trust’s West Broad Farmers Market (WBFM) is looking to fill an important role!
-We are hiring a new Market Manager for the upcoming 2016 market season.
+Athens Land Trust’s West Broad Farmers Market (WBFM) is seeking a Market Manager to take the reins from our current manager, who has worked hard to get the 2016 season off to a strong start.
 We are looking for a self-starter, who is excited to take ownership of the WBFM and work toward building market sustainability.
 People with a passion for local food and community and market experience are encouraged to apply.
-The West Broad Farmers Market is held every Saturday, from April through mid-December 2016, and is open from 10am until 2pm.
+The West Broad Farmers Market is held every Saturday, from April through mid-December, and is open from 9am until 1pm.

 The Market Manager’s general responsibilities include: Working to build a sustainable farmers market, overseeing market operations, fostering community support for the market, promoting the market, managing the market’s educational activities and events, supporting vendor development, collecting market data and keeping accurate records.
-A successful manager understands both the vendors’ and the market goers’ needs and, in collaboration with other ALT staff, design and implement strategies to meet these needs.
+Successful managers understand both the vendors’ and the market goers’ needs and, in collaboration with other ALT staff, design and implement strategies to meet these needs.
 The manager is required to be on-site at every market and available to vendors and market goers for the entirety of the market’s hours.

 The Market Manager is expected to support and grow the WBFM, while also building sustainable systems for collecting and tracking market data.
+The Manager is responsible for supporting vendors – through educational workshops and one-on-one coaching – throughout the market season.
 Additionally, the Manager is tasked with the responsibility of communicating the values of community building, food justice and education.

 The Market Manager is the “go-to” person for vendors and market goers during market hours and serves as the liaison among all market participants.
 As such, the Market Manager must be able to communicate effectively with a variety of people.
 The Market Manager must be able to work independently as well as cooperatively with a team of ALT staff and volunteers.